-The best wireless keyboard for you depends mostly on how and where you plan to use it and just what you plan to do with it.
-Are you a couch-bound gamer or a coder who craves a tidy workspace?
+What exactly is the best wireless keyboard for you depends mostly on how and where you plan to use it and what you plan to do with it.
+Are you a couch gamer or a coder who craves a neat and tidy work space?
 Are you after a clacker that can switch between multiple PCs, smartphones and tablets on the fly?
-Or is the best wireless keyboard for you something that’s travel-friendly and small so you can bang out a few emails and documents at a coffee shop before sliding it into your carry-on bag?
-Of course for many people, looks will matter on some level as well.
+Or is the best wireless keyboard for you something that’s travel-friendly and compact, so you can bang out a few emails and documents at a coffee shop before sliding it into your carry-on bag?
+For many people, looks will matter as well.

 You’ll find our best wireless keyboard picks, and some alternatives, for all those use cases below.
 But first, here are some important things to consider while figuring out what's the best wireless keyboard for you.

 Mechanical or not?
 If you’re a gamer and/or will also be doing a lot of writing, a mechanical clacker will be the best wireless keyboard for you.
 Keyboards with mechanical switches are also usually more durable -- although membrane models often hold up better to spilled liquids.

 Backlighting / RGB: The cheapest wireless keyboards won’t have backlighting, which is OK if you always use your keyboard in a well-lit space.
 But if you work or game late into the night and don’t want to (or can’t) switch on overhead lights, a keyboard with backlit keys is what you want.
 A single light color will get the job done, but RGB backlighting lets you change things up.

 Pick your switch: Not all of the best wireless keyboards will use mechanical switches.
 But of those that do, you’ll have plenty of switch options, depending on the model you choose.
 Many gamers prefer linear switches (often labeled as red or brown) because they make it easier to mash the same buttons repeatedly in quick succession.
 However, this kind of switch can lead to more mistakes (often repeated letters) when typing.